Article: Opening the Doors to the Self – Habits

-The following is a reconstructed transcript of a training hypnotherapy session which demonstrates the encounter with a previously unrecognized part of the self, and points to an experience of the sacred.
+The following is a reconstructed transcript of a training hypnotherapy session with a client I will call Cathy, which demonstrates the encounter with a previously unrecognized part of the self, and points to an experience of the sacred.
 This example is also a clear demonstration of the power latent in a dysfunctional habit.

 T. What would you like to do?

 C. I would like to manage my time.
 I need to be more focused.

 T. You want to be more focused.
 And what stops you from being focused?

 C. Handling a lot of stuff from the outer world.
 I allow myself to become confused.